chazzka/clanekforest/clanek.md

 Using above defined functions, the range is generated for each of the dimension of the dataset.
-The appropriate choice of an
+The appropriate choice of the algorithm for the range tolerance selection is a matter of experiments and future research.

 $$ranges = map(r_f , D)  \qquad(5),$$